oscarbenjamin/scicomp/notes/settingup.md

 >>> import matplotlib
 ~~~~

-If all goes well these commands will not appear to do anything (except take
+If all goes well these import statements will not appear to do anything
-time).
+(except perhaps take a little time).
 If you see something like
 ~~~~ python
 >>> import numpy
 Traceback (most recent call last):